kundajelab/chipseq_pipeline/README_CODE.md

 }
 ```

 You can also specify computer resources settings (# thread, max. memory and walltime) for a task.
-There are special (system) predefined BDS variables for them. <b>Do not try to redefine them in a global scope</b>.
+There are special (system) predefined BDS variables for them. <b>Do not try to redefine them in a global scope (or in a global function scope)</b>.
 It is recommended to make a function and define a `task` block in it.
 If you skip any of those special variables, default (predefined in a global scope) value will be used.
 ```
 // Note that system variables are not defined with ':='.
 // Defining them with ':=' or 'int cpus' will result in a redefinition error.